 You may recall when we did the G20 about a little while ago.

-The whole idea is there's overwhelming interest, and I think most Arab nations know it, and coordinating with one another to change the dynamic in their region for longer term peace.
+The whole idea is there's overwhelming interest, and I think most Arab nations know it, in coordinating with one another to change the dynamic in their region for longer-term peace.

-And uh that is uh what I'm gonna continue to work on.
+And that is what I'm going to continue to work on.

 Thank you all very, very much.